 Death can raise difficult and complex legal questions.
 If you're unsure of how to proceed, let an accomplished Michigan wrongful death lawyer show you the way.
 We Regularly Handle Wrongful Death Claims.

-The law office of Keller & Keller is a leader in wrongful death claims.
+Keller & Keller is a leader in Michigan wrongful death claims.
 This reputation dates back to 1960, when founder George S. Keller took to the supreme court the case of a 14-year-old Boy Scout who was struck and killed by a vehicle while walking.
 Wycko v.
 Gnodtke forced courts to reconsider "pecuniary loss," altering wrongful death laws throughout the country.

 Today, every attorney with Keller & Keller is well-versed in wrongful death law.
 We understand how to prove liability when death occurs.
 Our firm reviews every claim free of charge and we can analyze your case quickly over the phone, thanks to our online database of Michigan accident reports.

 The Call Is Free

 A death in the family often leaves survivors wrangling with financial issues.
 In addition to medical costs, and funeral expenses, grieving families can be left coping with the loss of household income or inheritance.

 Your call to Keller & Keller is always free.
 And because we work on a contingency basis, our clients never pay anything upfront.

 Money can never bring back a loved one, but it can help the family in times of need.
 Especially when children are involved, those affected by the loss need to heal together and find some semblance of a normal life.